vapronva/thats_a_nice_argument_unfortunately_dot_com-website/README.md

 ## Privacy Policy

-Eveything's [stated](https://thats-a-nice-argument-unfortunately.com/ipp#privacy-policy) on the website.
+The full [Privacy Policy](https://thats-a-nice-argument-unfortunately.com/ipp#privacy-policy) is detailed on the website.

-Though, the *TL;DR* would be:
+In essence:

-- I store your IPs
+- Your IP is logged
-- I send your IP to the third-party APIs which I trust
+- Said IP is shared with trusted third-party APIs
-- I store the responses from the third-party APIs
+- Their \[3P\] responses are stored
-- I log minimally
+- Logging is kept to the bare minimum
-- I collect analytics via first-party serivce
+- Analytics are collected exclusively in-house